TheAppgineer/roon-tui/README.md

 * The binary can be found in: `target/release/roon-tui`

 ## Downloading Release Binaries
-Downloadable binaries will be provided later via the release assets in GitHub.
-Binaries might have to be created by other users for platforms I don't have access to myself.
+Prebuilt binaries can be downloaded from the [latests release](https://github.com/TheAppgineer/roon-tui/releases/latest) page on GitHub.
+Binaries might have been created by other users for platforms I don't have access to myself.

 ## Project Status
 This is Alpha stage software.
 Instead of using the official [Node.js Roon API](https://github.com/RoonLabs/node-roon-api) provided by Roon Labs this project uses an own developed [Rust port](https://github.com/TheAppgineer/rust-roon-api) of the API.